 For those interested in securing life insurance coverage but having trouble getting started, here are some of the common questions I get from my clients, along with a few thoughts that may help guide you during the process.

+1. How do I calculate how much I need?
 While seven to ten times your annual salary is a generally accepted rule-of-thumb for coverage, it's best to conduct your own personal needs analysis.
 Countless online calculators may give you a rough sense of your needs.
 Yet, I encourage you to dig deeper and consider the following variables, which, when added together, will get you closer to your real number.
 Consider final expenses, which are one-time costs such as for the funeral and burial.
 In addition, factor in outstanding debts that need to be paid off and readjustment expenses that arise during transition, such as shifts in child care, housing or medical insurance.
 Parents need to take into account dependency expenses to cover a family until all children are self-supporting, as well as education costs to help with college tuition for each child.
 Don't forget to properly insure a stay-at-home parent or someone working part-time; their unpaid contributions to the household could result in significant additional expenses if they were to die.
 A final variable to take into account is providing lifetime income to the surviving spouse.

+2. Who else do I need to involve in this decision?
 Life insurance is not a stand-alone decision.
 It is a selfless act that protects the future of your family, yet can bring up difficult emotions.
 Anyone affected by the policy should be involved in conversations and understand the rationale behind the amount of coverage.
 It is often helpful to have the conversation after doing some homework about coverage options first -- whether that work is done through the workplace, a financial professional or independently.
 Your spouse or partner should be involved and additional family members may also need to be involved, particularly adult children or parents.

 To read more: